 Those paws will follow you just about anywhere, especially when there's an adventure to be had.
 We get a lot of questions about paw anatomy, and whether or not boots are necessary for our sidekicks.
 Ready to dig in?

 The dog paw has five basic parts: (A) the claw, (B) digital pads , (C) metacarpal (on the front paws) and metatarsal (on the rear paws) pad, (D) dew claw, (E) carpal pad.

 The metacarpal, metatarsal, and digital pads function as the load-bearing, shock-absorbing pads to protect the joints and bones in your dog's paws.
 They're covered in thick skin, also helps with skid and traction on a slope or while stopping.

 The claws create traction and help a dog dig and tear at prey.
 The purpose of the dew claw remains a mystery, though it is believed to have been more useful historically in dog breeds.

-Not all dogs have dew claws, and they can be on the front legs.
+Not all dogs have dew claws.
+For most, they can be on the front legs.
 Less commonly, some dogs will have them on the rear legs.